 If you happen to be staying in a rented flat nearby, have fun looking for the ingredients to cook a Hungarian-style meal.

-To learn more about Hungarian cuisine, try this great walking food tour, which includes the market but goes far beyond!
+To learn more about Hungarian cuisine, try this great walking food tour, which goes off the beaten path.

 2. Go to the spa, of course